OperatingSystemRocket/RocketOS/docs/source/docs_source/drivers/ata/ata_driver.rst

 This function appends a null
-terminated string of the current data of the hard drive (including the null terminator).
-It requires a pointer to a mutable
+terminated string of the current data of the hard drive (including the null terminator) starting at the current HDD location.
+It requires a
+pointer to a mutable
 ``struct ata_driver_data`` object
 returned from ``ata_driver_init()``.